benjimin/pywebcorp/README.md

 -------

-If you would like to begin helping with this effort, simply download this repository, run "python demo.py" (and similarly for test.py), and report back whether it is able to access the internet from your network.
+If you would like to begin helping with this effort, simply download this repository, run "python demo.py" (and similarly for test.py and https.py), and report back whether it is able to access the internet from your network.

 Background
 ----------